- Ambulance Services

 Computed Tomography, better known as CT scans or CAT scans, has become an important diagnostic tool.
 In a CT scan the x-ray source rotates around the patient while detectors record how much radiation is passed through the specific area to be imaged.
 This data is used to form a cross sectional image or a "slice."
 This data can also be used to form three-dimensional models of the body part.

-As a patient, you will be asked to lie on a narrow table as it is moved through the center of the scanner.
-Depending on the type of exam you are having, you may be asked to lie on your side, back, or stomach.
-As in all x-rays, it is very important that you lie extremely still.
+As a patient, you will be asked to lay down on a narrow table as it is moved through the center of the scanner.
+As in all x-rays, it is very important that you hold extremely still.
 Also, depending on the type of exam, you may be asked to hold your breath to further decrease motion.

 Some exams require the administration of intravenous contrast.
 This contrast is used to highlight the veins and arteries in the region of interest.
 You may also be asked to drink oral contrast to highlight your stomach, small bowel, and colon.

 The preparation for your particular test will be given to you when the exam is scheduled.
-Jackson County Regional Health Center installed a new multi-slice Computed Tomography in December of 2015.
+Jackson County Regional Health Center installed a new multi-slice Computed Tomography system in March of 2021.

-Appointment scheduling is done through your physician office.
+Appointment scheduling is done through your physician's office.
 For any questions concerning your scheduled exam, please call Imaging Services at 563-652-4053.